EEG Technician Education, Training and Career Information

-As reported by the U.S. Bureau of Labor Statistics (www.bls.gov) in 2010, employment growth for cardiovascular technologists and technicians and vascular technologists was expected to be 29% during the 2010-2020 decade.
-According to Payscale.com, EEG technicians in the 10th to 90th percentile had a salary range from $23,522 to $50,923 annually, as of 2013.
+As reported by O*Net OnLine (www.onetonline.org), employment growth for neurodiagnostic technologists was expected to be 22% or higher during the 2012-2022 decade.
+According to Payscale.com, EEG technicians in the 10th to 90th percentile had a salary range from $24,293 to $51,702 annually, as of September 2014.
 Salaries may vary by experience and location.

 Related to Eeg Technician

 Discover certificate program and certification options for the future EEG technicians.
 See educational prerequisites, program...